 This office works closely with the Office of Dispute Resolution Services for Faculty and Ombuds Service for Staff as conflicts often impede student, faculty, and staff boundaries.
 Ombuds/Dispute Resolution for Graduate Students abides by the “10A Standards of Practice” according to the International Ombudsman Association as well as HIPAA regulations.
 Within this practice, confidentiality becomes central to maintaining discretion.
 All conversations with the ombudsperson are kept confidential.
 If conflicts resort to mediation, a confidentiality agreement is signed by both parties indicating that no one beyond those in the mediation (ombudsperson(s), party 1, and party 2) are privy to the information that arises in the discussion.

-For more questions about these services and/or to make an appointment, please email ombudsperson, Nina Cooper, at firstname.lastname@example.org or leave a message (505) 277-1135.
+For more questions about these services and/or to make an appointment, please email ombudsperson, Aasma Batool, at email@example.com or leave a message at (505) 277-1135.

 Click here for our brochure.

-If you have visited us recently or taken a service from Ombuds please give us your feedback here (Ombuds Visitor Feedback Survey).
+If you have visited us recently or taken a service from the Graduate Studies Ombuds please give us your feedback here.